 Why Did Rock Music Decline and Can It Make a Comeback?

 There was a time when rock was the dominant form of popular music.
-The decline of rock apparently began in the mid 1960s.
+The decline of rock began as early as the mid 1960s.
 By the 1970s, disco had taken over.
 However, rock still remained a force until the late 1990s.
 By the 2000s, pop rock was for the most part the only form of the rock that was charting high on the Billboard Hot 100.
 Pop rock even struggled between about 2009 to 2011 when dance and electro music largely took over pop radio.

 With pop radio embracing more diverse forms of music including pop rock and electro-rock, is there a chance for the guitar driven rock similar to what was popular in the 60's and 70's to make a comeback as well?